• Skip to primary navigation

 Quadrilatero

-Essentially a sprawling marketplace, Il Quadrilatero still serves the same purpose today and you can find shops here which trade in traditional foods and ingredients including pastas, meats, cheeses, and more.
-If you want to cook yourself an authentic meal while in Bologna, this is where you should go to pick up ingredients.
+The shops here offer traditional foods and ingredients, including pasta, meat, and cheese.
+If you want to cook an authentic Italian meal during your stay, this is where you should pick up ingredients.

 Grocery stores and food stalls in Via Pescherie Vecchie in the centre of Bologna